Lê Quang Liêm: 2022

-In July, Liêm won the 2022 Biel Chess Festival with a score of 35.5.
+In July, Quang Liêm won the 2022 Biel Chess Festival with a score of 35.5.

-In August (15-22), Liêm participated at FTX Crypto Cup and finished fourth after Magnus Carlsen, Rameshbabu Praggnanandhaa and Alireza Firouzja, with results of +4-3.
+In August (15-22), Quang Liêm participated at FTX Crypto Cup and finished fourth after Magnus Carlsen, Rameshbabu Praggnanandhaa and Alireza Firouzja, with results of +4-3.

+2023

+In April, the Webster University Chess Team won its sixth national collegiate chess title under the guidance of Coach Quang Liêm.
+This was Webster's first national chess title since 2017, when Lê Quang Liêm was still a student.

+In July, Quang Liêm defended his title at the 2023 Biel Chess Festival with a score of 32.5.